 Item 24 - AM NB: Set to “off” and the Noise Blanker will be disabled on AM reception, where it will otherwise cause distortion to strong AM signals.

 Item 30 - VSend Sel: Set to “off,” the HSend line on the Acc’y jack will key the radio on all bands; Set to “on” (the default), HSend will key the radio on HF/6, while VSend will key it on V/UHF bands.
 “Off” is useful if you will key the radio from a computer interface for all bands.
 “On” is useful of you will key the radio with a computer on HF, but with an external TNC for V/UHF.
 You’ll need to study the book and do some fancy wiring on the 13-pin DIN plug…

 Items 34-37 - CI-V settings: Leave the address at 58H; change BAUD to 19200, turn CI-V TRN on, and leave 731 off.
 To operate with computer control and digital modes, see the interface section later herein, as well as my article on the digital-modes.

 The rest of the initial settings are usually OK — by preference, or as-needed.

 Now power off, and on, and go to the Q menu, by holding in the Display button.

-- The output power level is NOT stored in memories.
+- The output power level is not stored in memories.
 There is one setting for HF and one for V/UHF.
 Output power will need to be adjusted manually as you move from nearby to distant repeaters, or from strong to weak SSB stations.

-It is important to set up your memory channels in a table before committing to fully programming the 706.
+It’s important to set up your memory channels in a table before committing to fully programming the 706.
 I recommend you: